| CloserLook > Romans > Romans 2:17 to 3:20 |

 results were quite impressive, but that's not the way God saw it.

-V5-7 "And God saw that the wickedness of
+V 5-7 "And God saw that the wickedness of man was

 repented the LORD that he had made man on the earth, and it grieved him at his

 heart.
-What a contrast between man's view and God’s --- "men of renown." and "it repenteth me that I have made them."
-In Romans chapter 2, God is still looking at the heart, and once again, the whole situation spells disaster.
-The prophet summed it up very well in Jeremiah
+What a contrast between man's view and God’s --- "men of renown," and "it repenteth me that I have made them."
+In Romans Chapter 2, God is still looking at the heart, and once again, the whole situation spells disaster.
+The prophet summed it up very well in Jeremiah 17:9-10 ---

-above all things, and desperately wicked: who can know it?" --- (And by the way, the answer to that last question is found
+things, and desperately wicked: who can know it?" --- (And by the way, the answer to that last question is found in the very

 And that, in